Remarks on Halin's end-degree Conjecture: Introduction

 \section{Introduction}

-Given an infinite graph $G=(V,E)$ a sequence $r=\{ v_n \mid n \in \omega \} \subseteq V$ is called a \emph{ray} of the graph $G$ if it is a one-to-one sequence such that $\{v_n,v_{n+1}\} \in E$ for all $n \in \omega$.
-Halin's end degree conjecture concerns configurations of equivalence classes of rays, the equivalence classes are called \textit{ends} and they are determined by the following relation: If $r_0,r_2 \subseteq V$ are rays of $G$ and there is a ray $r_1$ of $G$ such that $r_0 \cap r_1$ and $r_1 \cap r_2$ are both infinite, then $r_0$ and $r_2$ are related.
-Ends and the \textit{degree} of an end were both first defined in \cite{halin1965maximalzahl}.
-The \textit{degree of an end $\varepsilon$}, denoted by $\deg(\varepsilon)$, is the supremum of the cardinalities of families $\mathcal{F}\subseteq \varepsilon$ whose elements are mutually disjoint \footnote{It is a theorem due to Halin \cite{halin1965maximalzahl} that the supremum is always attained, we refer the reader to \cite{diestel}}.
+Given an infinite graph $G=(V,E)$, a sequence $r=\{v_n : n \in \omega\} \subseteq V$ is called a \emph{ray} of $G$ if it is injective and satisfies $\{v_n,v_{n+1}\} \in E$ for all $n\in\omega$.
+If $r_0$ and $r_1$ are rays of $G$ and there exists a ray $r_2$ such that both $r_0 \cap r_2$ and $r_2 \cap r_1$ are infinite, then $r_0$ and $r_1$ are said to be \emph{related}.
+This is an equivalence relation on the set of rays of $G$, whose classes are called \emph{ends}.
+In this paper, we characterize when certain configurations of ends occur, clarifying the influence of cardinal arithmetic on structural properties of infinite graphs.

-We address the problem of determining what cases of Halin's end degree conjecture can be proved or disproved in $ZFC$ alone.
-This paper might be of interest of graph theorists as well as set theorists, so we include some basic definitions that usually would not figure in more specialized literature.
-We start by defining basic Graph Theoretic concepts and stating Halin's end degree conjecture: